 We use GitHub to track issues.
 To report a bug, open a new issue.
-Please include all the information that might be relevant, including simulation log files and instructions for replicating the bug.
+Please include your name, institution, and all relevant information, such as simulation log files and instructions for replicating the bug.

 12.2 Where can I ask for help?